- Delta Family Center

 Download our brochure here.

-To sign up for the Backpack Program, please download our backpack demographic sheet and return it to The Backpack Program staff via mail, email, or fax.
+To sign up for the Backpack Program, please download our DFC Demographic Form and return it to The Backpack Program staff via mail, email, or fax.

 - To provide children with a common set of enriching experiences for a lifetime of learning.